-Tilburg University labor market professor Ton Wilthagen already explored “recruiting workers from abroad” as a possible solution to the current tight labor market scene in the Netherlands.
+Tilburg University labour market professor Ton Wilthagen already explored “recruiting workers from abroad” as a possible solution to the current tight labour market scene in the Netherlands.

 That being said, Wilthagen also indicated that it’s an unlikely solution since it: